mindspore-ai/docs/docs/mindelec/docs/source_en/index.rst

 Result Visualization
 -----------------------

 The simulation results, such as the S parameters or electromagnetic fields, can be saved in the CSV or VTK files.
-MindInsight can display the loss function changes during the training process and display the results on the web page in the form of images.
+MindSpore Insight can display the loss function changes during the training process and display the results on the web page in the form of images.
 ParaView is the third-party open-source software and can dynamically display advanced functions such as slicing and flipping.

 .. toctree::
    :maxdepth: 1